sankalpapharande/Voice-Enabled-Photo-Search-Album-Frontend/README.md

 (STT) in real time , then use the transcribed text to perform the search,11 using the same API like in the previous steps.

+## Deployment of the code to AWS
+Created AWS CodePipeline using buildspec.yml which directly deploys code changes from GitHub to AWS S3 Bucket where frontend is hosted